United States • stevenhollon.com

 Steven joined Watsi on January 14th, 2015.
-Seven years ago, Steven joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Steven joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Steven's most recent donation traveled 8,500 miles to support Peter, a farmer from Kenya, to treat his broken jaw.

 Steven has funded healthcare for 20 patients in 9 countries.